 Once the personal injury lawyer identifies the at-fault party, they will gather evidence (including the police report and medical records), collect necessary bills, calculate the value of the damages incurred, and interview witnesses and record their statements to ensure a strong case.

 After having the necessary documentation and evidence, they will file a claim against the negligent party’s insurance company.
-In many instances, the insurer and the victim’s attorney will try to resolve the claim and settle as Texas Insurance Code prohibits bad faith practice during negotiations.
+In many instances, the insurer and the victim’s attorney will try to resolve the claim and settle, as the Texas Insurance Code prohibits bad faith practices during negotiations.

-At times, claims adjusters will reject or reduce the value of the claims coercing the victims to settle at a lower amount.
-However, a skilled attorney with trial experience will initiate litigation, pursuing a lawsuit if they believe that the case is worth more than what the insurer is offering.
+At times, claims adjusters will reject or reduce the value of the claims, coercing the victims to settle at a lower amount.
+However, a skilled attorney with trial experience will initiate litigation, pursuing a lawsuit if they believe the case is worth more than the insurer is offering.

 When negotiations between the insurer and the attorney fail, the attorney may decide to take the case to court.

-Filing complaint: The attorney initiates the process of a lawsuit by filing a claim against the at-fault party, naming the defendant in the official complaint document in the relevant court.
+- Filing complaint: The attorney initiates the lawsuit process by filing a claim against the at-fault party, naming the defendant in the official complaint document in the relevant court.

-Service of complaint: A victim’s attorney must send a summon with a court date to the defendant to let them know they’ve initiated the lawsuit process.
+- Service of complaint: A victim’s attorney must send the defendant a summon with a court date to let them know they’ve initiated the lawsuit process.

-Filing pre-trial motions: This stage involves attorneys from both sides requesting the court to rule on the admissibility of certain evidence, order a party to furnish required information, provide summary judgment or even dismiss the case.
+- Filing pre-trial motions: This stage involves attorneys from both sides requesting the court to rule on the admissibility of specific evidence, order a party to furnish required information, provide summary judgment, or even dismiss the case.
 During this stage, all the parties and their attorneys discuss the case and try to resolve matters.

 Although Bayou City has a Vision Zero pledge to eliminate traffic fatalities in Houston, TX by 2030, the numbers are not so promising.